 - At Which Grade Level in High School Do We Administer the 2017–18 Science Tests?
 (PDF)

-Illustrates how all grade twelve students must take the science test in 2017–18 and provides LEAs with flexibility in deciding when to test their grade ten or eleven students.
+Illustrates the requirement that all grade twelve students take the science test in 2017–18 and how LEAs have flexibility in deciding when to test their grade ten or eleven students.

 - CAST video